 - Paper.
-Complete and mail in the Colorado Sales Tax and Withholding Account Application (CR 0100) to apply for a 1099 or W-2G withholding account.
+Complete and mail in the Sales Tax Withholding Account Application (CR 0100AP) to apply for a 1099 or W-2G withholding account.
 Indicate in Box D whether you need to establish a 1099 or W-2G account.
 You will use your current Colorado Account Number (CAN) or receive your CAN by mail if you do not already have an account.
 Allow four to six weeks for processing. - Service Center.
 Apply for an account by visiting one of our service centers.
-A list of our service center locations and hours is available on the Taxation website Tax.
-Colorado.gov/visit-a-service-center.
-If visiting a service center, you must bring: - A completed Colorado Sales Tax and Withholding Account Application (CR 0100), and - o If you applying for a sales tax account in addition to a wage withholding account, bring a check or money order (no cash) to pay any fees, and - Valid driver license or ID.
+A list of our service center locations and hours is available on the Taxation website www.Colorado.gov/Tax.
+If visiting a service center, you must bring: - o A completed Sales Tax Withholding Account Application (CR 0100AP), and - If you applying for a sales tax account in addition to a wage withholding account, bring a check or money order (no cash) to pay any fees, and - Valid driver license or ID.
 (If you are filing on behalf of someone else, a copy of their license or ID.)